 So how do you know if things are bulk or non bulk?
 It depends on the capacity of the container or packaging the hazardous material is in.

 More than a 119 gallons for a liquid.

 Greater than 882lbs solid.

 Water capacity greater than 1,000lbs as a receptacle for gas.

 Non bulk hazmat is obviously going to be less than the figures I just gave you.
 In my article bulk vs non bulk I give you the figures right out of DOT hazmat regulations, check it out.
 No really, you need to read it, go there right now then come back.

 Placards are broken into two groups or “tables’ as they are referred to in the DOT regulations, by their hazard class.
 Let’s take a look at those.

 At its core, the dot hazmat placard regulations are pretty simple.
 The hazmat regulations break placards into two distinct groups each with their own requirements:

-Next, well break down each of these tables.
+Next, we’re going to break down each one of these tables.

 Table 1 placards represent the major bad boys of hazardous materials world and are generally items that have been referred to as the “kill you now” materials, such explosives or poison gas.
 Table 1 hazard classes/divisions are listed as follows: